MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 updates the console file that was most recently used in the session.
 You can use this automatic variable to determine the file to update.

+### $EnabledExperimentalFeatures

+Contains a list of names of the experimental features that are currently enabled.

 ### $Error

 Contains an array of error objects that represent the most recent errors.
 The